ansermino/fixed-sized-numbers-ts/README.md

 */
 ```

-For safe math the first value in the equation will be the one who's method is being called, the second number will be the number passed to it.
+For safe math the first value in the equation will be the one who's method is being called, the second number will be the number passed to it. i.e. ``` Uint8(2).add()``` is a function that will add 2 to any other Uint8 value.

->Note: Types must match; if you are calling the method from a Uint8 on a Uint8 it will work, but if you are calling it on a Uint16 it will not, this is enforced at the type level.
-Another way to think about this is that the math methods return a value with the same type that it belongs to i.e. all Uint8 methods return Uint8 objects.
+>Note: Types must match for any arithmetic operation.
+The way the methods are generated at construction time is such that they require the same type as an argument.
+Additionally, the result of any of the arithmetic operations will the same type as its parent object.
+This is because the arithmetic operations generate a new number.

 ```javascript
 import { Uint8, Uint16, Int8 } from 'fixed-sized-numbers-ts'